 BSU education programs are highly regarded in the region on account of our faculty members, who share a commitment to helping students grow and develop into teachers who go on to have a profound impact on their students’ lives.
 Faculty members enhance learning by sharing their wealth of real-life teaching experience and ongoing research on current issues in education.

-The department offers a minor in secondary education for undergraduate students in conjunction with a wide range of majors offered at the BSU.
-Other programs include an Accelerated Post-Baccalaureate Program for those seeking initial teaching licensure, and graduate programs in Teaching, Educational Leadership (MEd and CAGS) and Instructional Technology.
+The department offers a Bachelor of Arts in secondary education, an Accelerated Postbaccalaureate Program for those seeking initial teaching licensure, and graduate programs in Teaching, Educational Leadership (MEd and CAGS) and Instructional Technology.

 Emily Wiegand, '17, is an English and social studies teacher at Island Academy International in Antigua.

 Matthew Colantonio, G'07, and Bill Burkhead, G'09, won Massachusetts' 2018 middle and high school principals of the year.